 All of our minds turn these days to the troubles around the world which not only do not disappear, but seem to multiply.
-Today it is Viet Nam... it is the Dominican Republic.
+Today it is Viet Nam.
 Tomorrow it may be someplace else.

-These are questions asked: Do we belong in these places?
+There are questions asked: Do we belong in these places?
 Is it worth the money?
 Is it worth, in some cases, the lives of our sons?